 Remember, the sun is strong here and there isn’t really a place to hide except in the shade of the palm trees.
-So bring the strongest sunscreen you can find and wear a big hat.
+So bring the most powerful sunscreen you can find and wear a big hat.

 And bring your favorite sunglasses!
 Can you imagine sand so white it’s almost blinding you?

 As for shoes: you don’t need shoes!
 The pathways will be sandy; it’s fine to walk around barefoot.
-But for when you’re walking to and from the beach, a casual pair of flip-flops or sandals will do.
-You won’t be doing much walking, mostly lounging.
+But for walking to and from the beach, a casual pair of flip-flops or sandals will do.
+You won’t be doing much walking anyway, mostly lounging.

 What to Wear in the Maldives: Boat Trips